Garmin Bounce Review 2026: Is It Worth the Premium Price?

 The price is hard to swallow. $299.99 is a lot of money for a device your child will outgrow.
 At double the price of the original Bounce and nearly double the TickTalk 5, Garmin is asking for a significant premium.
 The low monthly plan helps over time, but the upfront sticker shock is real.
 Many families simply cannot justify $300 for a kids watch, and I do not blame them.

 Still no camera or video calling.
 The original Bounce's lack of voice calling was a dealbreaker for some families.
 Garmin fixed that.
 But the lack of a camera means no photos and no video calls.
-Lily's friends with TickTalk watches send each other pictures.
-Lily cannot participate.
+Our tester's friends with TickTalk watches send each other pictures.
+Our tester cannot participate.
 Whether this matters depends on your kid, but the social reality is that cameras on watches are increasingly expected by kids, and the Bounce 2 still does not have one.

 The charging cable is still proprietary.
 This was my complaint about the original Bounce and it persists.
 Lose the cable, and you are ordering a replacement.
 I would love USB-C. I expect Garmin has durability and water-sealing reasons for the proprietary connector, but it is still inconvenient.